JacobH1992/portfolio-github-pages/_posts/2017-03-14-tandem-teaser-website.markdown

 ### Teaser Website

-Eager to show off our new brand, we decided to design and build a Tandem teaser website.
-The sites main aim was to act as a destination for people who wanted to join the Co-Founder community.
+Eager to show off our new brand, we decided to design and build a responsive teaser website.
+The site's main aim was to act as a destination for people who wanted to join the Co-Founder community.
 It also had to demonstrate that Tandem was a bit different.
 Something new and refreshing for the world of banking.

 <div class="img revealBottom"><img src="../assets/img/tdm-teaser-website/tdm-teaser-postits.jpg" alt=""></div>

-One of the first ideas we had for the brand was to use the conjunction of 'AND', which was also present in the word 'TANDEM', to further reinforce the message of people coming together.
+One of the first ideas we had for the brand was to use the conjunction of 'AND', present in the word 'TANDEM', to further reinforce the message of people coming together.

-We designed and developing an animated photo grid.
+We designed and developed an animated photo grid.
 The grid generates a unique composition of Co-Founder photos for each visitor, with synced messaging and transitions, and allowed us to represent the diversity of the Co-Founder community.
 All of the images used on the site are of real members of the Co-Founder community.

 <div class="video-wrapper no-mbtm"><video class="video revealBottom" poster="https://thumbs.gfycat.com/OldCharmingEider-poster.jpg" autoplay="" muted="" loop="" title="">
 <source src="https://fat.gfycat.com/ThickOffensiveAltiplanochinchillamouse.webm" type="video/webm">